PointSource/checkit-blueoak/README.md

 ## Technology Frameworks

-Client side is AngularJS.
+Client side is written with AngularJS.

-Server side is Node.js built with Swagger.io, with MongoDB for the database.
+Server side is written with Node.js and built using Swagger.io for the endpoints.
+MongoDB is used as the database.

 BlueOakJS is used for the [server](https://github.com/BlueOakJS/blueoak-server), [build process](https://github.com/BlueOakJS/blueoak-build), and to [generate views](https://github.com/BlueOakJS/generator-blueoak).